aribouius/react-themed/README.md

 # React Themed

-A simple theme provider for react applications.
+A simple theme provider and composition utility for react applications.

 ## Installation
 ```bash